ImaneELGHABI/Cloud-Native-AI-and-ML/Lab 7 - AutoML Coplilot Model_Serving_Monitoring/Readme.md

 - Run `app.py` to start the Flask application.
 - Access the web application at the local host address provided.

-#### Note

-- Replace placeholder values in scripts with actual data from your Azure setup.
-- For detailed steps or troubleshooting, refer to Azure AutoML documentation or the provided PDF.

 ---